DungHarry/Set-Of-Helping-Program/README.md

 Set-Of-Helping-Program
 ======================

-This is the collection of my helping people in programming
+This is the collection of programs, I helped people in programming

 Author: Dung Harry